whitneywooyy/ecommerce-part-two/README.md

 After MongoJS is removed, install Mongoose and follow the [instructions](http://mongoosejs.com/docs/connections.html) to connect to MongoDB.
 In your code, connect to Mongo after your Express app has started listening.

 **Breakpoint**: After setting up Mongoose, you should be able to listen with your Express app and with Mongoose.
 The Mongoose connection method takes a callback as the last argument.
 That callback sends one argument, `error`.  `console.log` the `error` parameter.
 If it's undefined, you've connected correctly.
-(This is very wordy.
-Ask a mentor for clarification if you can't figure out how to test this).
+See [this](http://stackoverflow.com/questions/6676499/is-there-a-mongoose-connect-error-callback) SO answer for an example.

 # THIS IS WHERE I LAST WAS.